LukeGrahamLandry/llvm_of_jvm/devlog.md

 - im specifal case not emiting the clinit for Throwable because i want to be able to compile exceptions because lots of interesting things use them but dont use them as control flow so its fine if they just abort the program.
 - replace stub for java_lang_System_arraycopy
 - should really seperate TestObjs out into different files that different stages of my compiler would pass. im just lazy cause boilerplate of calling them is annoying.
+- array vptr
+- make a way of calling to string from c for thorwing exceptions or just pass the function pointer to log_throw

 ## todo: real jdk tests